Nokota horse: 1990s to today

-Theodore Roosevelt National Park has continued thinning the herd, with several roundups conducted throughout the 1990s and first decade of the 21st century.
-In 2000, the last horses to be considered of "traditional" Nokota type was removed from the wild, with some being purchased by supporters of the Nokota Horse Conservancy.
-The National Park Service currently maintains a herd of 70 to 110 horses.
-In 2006, the breed was chosen to be the beneficiary of Breyer Animal Creations' annual "Benefit Horse" Campaign for the following year; a Breyer model was created, manufactured, and marketed in 2007, with a portion of the proceeds going to the Nokota Horse Conservancy.
+Theodore Roosevelt National Park has continued thinning the herd, with several roundups conducted throughout the 1990s and 2000s.
+In 2000, the last horses to be considered of "traditional" Nokota type were removed from the wild, with some being purchased by supporters of the Nokota Horse Conservancy.
+As of 2008, the National Park Service maintained a herd of 70 to 110 horses.
+In 2006, the breed was chosen to be the beneficiary of Breyer Animal Creations' annual Benefit Horse Campaign; a Breyer model was created, manufactured, and marketed in 2007, with a portion of the proceeds going to the Nokota Horse Conservancy.
 As of 2006, the Kuntz family owned approximately 500 Nokota horses, with the Nokota Horse Conservancy owning an additional 40.
 At that point, there were less than 1,000 living Nokotas in the world.

-The Nokota Horse Registry is the breed registry, organized by the Nokota Horse Conservancy.
+The Nokota Horse Registry is the breed registry organized by the Nokota Horse Conservancy.
 There was briefly a second registry: a Minnesota-based organization called the Nokota Horse Association.
 In October 2009, the two registries disputed which had the right to the Nokota breed name, with the Association claiming that they own the legal trademark to the name.
 The Registry sued, contending that they created the name and had a longer history with the breed.
 A US District Court ordered that the Association cease registering horses until the matter was settled, and the association disappeared from public view soon after.
 In the fall of 2009, another organization, the North Dakota Badlands Horse Registry, was created.
 This organization registers horses that have been removed from the park in recent years, stating that these horses are not accepted by the Nokota Horse Registry.
 As of March 2011, approximately 40 horses had been registered.
-These horses tend to be of a slightly different phenotype and genotype than the horses registered by the Nokota Horse Registry due to the additional blood from different breeds released into the park.
+These horses tend to be of a slightly different type than the horses registered by the Nokota Horse Registry due to the additional blood from different breeds released into the park.